eeyribas/DeepLearning-Classifier/README.md

 # DeepLearning-Classifier
-Deep Learning Classification includes related applications.
-In two applications, classification is performed using different trained models.
-The code is written in Python.
-The applications are:
+Contains applications related to Deep Learning Classification.
+The two applications perform classification using different trained models.
+The applications are as follows:

-1. CatDogTraining-1: This is a Deep Learning Classification application.
-To run the code, please install the tensorflow and pillow libraries.
+1. CatDogTraining-1: Deep Learning Classification application.
+To run the code, the tensorflow and pillow libraries must be installed.
 The libraries are not included in the repository due to their large size.
-The models used in the classification are explained in the images CatDogTraining-Model-Image-1.jpeg and CatDogTraining-Model-Image-2.jpeg.
+The models used in the classification are shown in the images CatDogTraining-Model-Image-1.jpeg and CatDogTraining-Model-Image-2.jpeg.

-2. CatDogTraining-2: This is a Deep Learning Classification application.
-To run the code, please install the tensorflow, pandas, and opencv-python libraries.
+2. CatDogTraining-2: Deep Learning Classification application.
+To run the code, the tensorflow, pandas, and opencv-python libraries must be installed.
 The libraries are not included in the repository due to their large size.
-The models used in the classification are explained in the images CatDog-Model-Image-1.jpeg and CatDog-Model-Image-2.jpeg.
+The models used in the classification are shown in the images CatDog-Model-Image-1.jpeg and CatDog-Model-Image-2.jpeg.

+Programming Language: Python

+IDE: PyCharm, Thonny

-Python Version: Python 3.12
+Version: Python3

-Python IDE Version: PyCharm 2024.2
+Modules: To install the necessary Python modules for the examples, you should review the Python documentation according to the selected IDE.

+Operating System: Windows, Linux